PASSAGE-outreach/PASSAGE-outreach.github.io/calendar.md

 subtitle: Find our Upcoming Events!
 ---

-Optics Family Night
+## Optics Family Night

 We will be once again be volunteering with our friends in Optics for their U of R Optics Family Night!
 This is a family-friendly event where kids of all ages are given the opportunity to participate in optics experiments and watch some mesmerizing demos.
 It takes place on Saturday, December 13th from 4-7pm.
 Anyone interested is encouraged to volunteer, no experience required!

+## New for 2026:  From the Abacus to AI: A Portable and Hands-on Museum of Computation

+We received an APS FEd grant for a family-friendly portable computation museum where participants will explore the history of computing.
+The goal is to design and construct demos showing the history of computers from the abacus to neural nets, as well as document the process and make it digitally accessible so that anyone interested in similar demos can access our work.
+If you are interested in helping with design, construction, or documentation, please let Jessica know!

+##Organized by our undergraduate friends: [Astronomy on Tap](https://astronomyontap.org/locations/rochester-ny/)!

+Casual astronomy presentations on the third Tuesday each month at 7:30pm from scientists in a laid back pub environment.

-Twice a month!
+## Twice a month!
 STEM activity with the Boys & Girls Club

-New for 2026:  From the Abacus to AI: A Portable and Hands-on Museum of Computation (funded by a student-led American Physical Society grant)

-Organized by our undergraduate friends: [Astronomy on Tap](https://astronomyontap.org/locations/rochester-ny/)!
-Casual astronomy presentations on the third Tuesday each month at 7:30pm from scientists in a laid back pub environment.